-We believe that our ability to re-engineer lithium solid dosage forms in order to optimize performance has the potential to address a wide range of clinical applications ranging from neurodegenerative disorders, such as Alzheimer's, amyotrophic lateral sclerosis (known as ALS), Huntington's disease, multiple sclerosis, Parkinson's disease and traumatic brain injury, to more psychiatric conditions such as bipolar disorder, depression, mania, post-traumatic stress disorder and suicidality.
+We believe that our ability to re-engineer lithium solid dosage forms in order to optimize performance has the potential to address a wide range of clinical applications ranging from neurodegenerative disorders, such as Alzheimer's, amyotrophic lateral sclerosis (known as ALS), Huntington's disease, multiple sclerosis,

+Parkinson's disease and traumatic brain injury, to more psychiatric conditions such as bipolar disorder, depression, mania, post-traumatic stress disorder and suicidality.
 This novel approach is intended to achieve the desired therapeutic outcome of enhanced penetration through the blood-brain barrier and sustained brain lithium concentrations while systemic exposures (and toxicities) are mitigated for other organ systems.
 The optimal modified-release lithium dosing approach should avoid acutely toxic peak concentrations in blood, as well as in the brain, and should maintain such blood concentrations for a predictable, clinically relevant time, with overall low systemic exposures that mitigate the potential for adverse events.
 We anticipate that the lithium delivery system will be adaptable to a dosing regimen that maintains therapeutic brain lithium concentrations consistently for the longest possible time while allowing only modest exposures and providing adequate recovery periods between doses for other organ systems.

-We have an additional preclinical candidate for Alzheimer's indication, AL002, which has transitioned from early-stage development to an extensive program of preclinical study and evaluation, with an anticipated completion date of May 31, 2021.
+We have an additional preclinical candidate for Alzheimer's indication, AL002, which has transitioned from early-stage development to an extensive program of preclinical study and evaluation, which was completed on May 31, 2021 and will be followed by a comprehensive report prepared by Charles River Laboratories, Inc., an independent preclinical service provider, expected by July 15, 2021.
 Our preclinical program included a toxicologic evaluation, histopathology study and brain beta amyloid analysis and, after we received additional financing in March 2021, was expanded to include an immunoglobulin analysis and biodistribution study.